 Here are a few ways that the government, institutions, and companies have enacted social distancing measures:

-- Closing schools and universities and switching to online education
+- Closing schools and universities and switching to online learning

 - Moving to work from home